-Visa Type Permitted Activities Prohibited Activities Eligibility Criteria Length of Stay Dependents Process and Timeframe Special Considerations B-1 Business Visitor Visa Waiver Program Establish an investment and plan for relocation, including: •Incorporate a business •Open accounts •Secure premises •Search for housing and schools Direct, manage, or provide services to a U.S. business Receive compensation from a U.S. employer Attend school Must have a residence outside the United States and intend to remain in the United States temporarily and only for permitted activities.
+Visa Type Permitted Activities Prohibited Activities Eligibility Criteria Length of Stay Dependents Process and Timeframe Special Considerations B-1 Business Visitor Visa Waiver Program Establish an investment and plan for relocation, including: •Incorporate a business •Open accounts •Secure premises •Search for housing and schools Direct, manage, or provide services to a U.S. business Receive compensation from a U.S. employer Attend school Must have a residence outside the United States and intend to remain in the United States temporarily and only for permitted activities .
 Up to six months with a B-1 visa stamp, or up to 90 days under the Visa Waiver Program with approved ESTA.
 Yes, provided they will not engage in prohibited activities and they meet eligibility criteria.
-Immediate if already have B-1 visa; a few days to secure on-line ESTA approval; Appointment waiting times at U.S. consulate to apply for B-1 visa range from days to weeks.
+Immediate if already have B-1 visa; a few days to secure online ESTA approval; Appointment waiting times at U.S. consulate to apply for B-1 visas vary greatly.
 While a stay of up to 6 months is permitted under the rules for those with a visa, U.S. border officers will typically only permit entry for a shorter period, depending on the reasons for the visit.
 Entrants under the Visa Waiver Program/ESTA will almost always be granted a 90-day stay.
-E Treaty Trader/ Investor Invest in, direct, and/or manage a U.S. business that is majority owned by citizens of a country with which the United States has a commercial treaty.
+E Treaty Trader/ Investor Invest in, direct, and/or manage a U.S. business that is majority owned by citizens of a country with which the United States has a commercial treaty .
 U.S. employment with an organization other than the one sponsoring the E visa business.
 The U.S. business must be majority owned by citizens of a treaty country and the E visa applicant must also be a citizen of that country.
-The applicant must also be entering the United States to direct and manage the investment or provide essential skills. - Yes.
-Spouses and unmarried children under age 21 may accompany principal visaholder and attend school.
+The applicant must also be entering the United States to direct and manage the investment or provide essential skills. varies by country.
+A two-year stay is typically granted each entry, but there is no maximum period of stay.
+Yes.
+Spouses and unmarried children under age 21 may accompany principal visa- holder and attend school.
 Spouses can apply for work authorization.
 Qualifying U.S. businesses must request eligibility from U.S. consulate in order to support E visa applications.
 Once eligible, qualified citizens of treaty country may apply for E visas at U.S. consulate.
-Appointment waiting times at U.S. consulate to apply for E visa range from days to weeks.
-E-1 visas require U.S. business to engage in substantial trade with the other treaty signatory.
-E-2 visas require a substantial investment in U.S. business.
-L-1 Intracompany Transferee L-1A: Employment as executive, manager for a U.S. entity with foreign affiliates L-1B: Employment based on specialized knowledge for a U.S. entity with foreign affiliates U.S. employment other than with sponsoring L-1 organization Must be employed outside U.S. for at least one year in an executive, managerial, or specialized knowledge capacity for a parent, subsidiary, affiliate, or branch of U.S. entity.
+Appointment waiting times at U.S. consulate to apply for E visas vary greatly.
+E-1 visas require U.S. business to engage in L-1 Intracompany Transferee L-1A: Employment as executive , manager for a U.S. entity with foreign affiliates L-1B: Employment based on specialized knowledge for a U.S. entity with foreign affiliates organization Must be employed outside U.S. for at least one year in an executive, managerial, or specialized knowledge capacity for a parent, subsidiary, affiliate, or branch of U.S. entity.
 Up to 7 years if U.S. role is executive or managerial (L-1A) Up to 5 years if U.S. role is specialized knowledge (L-1B) Yes.
 Spouses and unmarried children under age 21 may accompany the principal visa-holder and attend school.
-Spouses can apply for work authorization.
-USCIS approval required before applying for visa unless employer has an approved "blanket" petition covering the U.S. and foreign employers.
-USCIS processing is several months unless employer pays for two-week Premium Processing.
-Appointment waiting times at U.S. consulates to apply for L-1 visa range from days to weeks.
-Newly established U.S. businesses may sponsor foreign employees for L-1 visas, but work authorization is initially granted for one year, then sponsorship must be renewed with evidence of continued business viability.
+Spouses may seek employment. petition covering the U.S. and foreign employers.
+USCIS Newly established U.S. businesses may sponsor foreign employees for L-1 visas, but work authorization is initially granted for one year, then sponsorship must be renewed with evidence of continued business viability .